 “Blessed with a voice that is lovely and rich” (St. Louis Post Dispatch), soprano Leann Schuering is in demand as a vocalist and voice teacher in the St. Louis region.
-She has performed solo engagements and leading roles with many of the area’s most prominent performing arts organizations, including the St. Louis Symphony Orchestra, the St. Louis Shakespeare Festival, Union Avenue Opera, St. Louis Art Song, The Kingsbury Ensemble, and others.
-In 2021 she will make her St. Louis Muny debut in the company of The Sound of Music.
+She has performed solo engagements and leading roles with many of the area’s most prominent performing arts organizations, including the St. Louis Symphony Orchestra, The Muny, the St. Louis Shakespeare Festival, Union Avenue Opera, St. Louis Art Song, The Kingsbury Ensemble, and others.

 2020 could not keep her down, as the St. Louis performing arts community rose to the challenge and met its audiences outdoors and socially distanced.
 Leann performed Titania in St. Louis Shakespeare Festival’s A Late Summer Night’s Stroll (in partnership with Opera Theatre of St. Louis), a theatrical walking tour inspired by A Midsummer Night’s Dream.
 She also performed regularly on the outdoor concert series of the Kingsbury Ensemble, St. Louis' premier early music organization, and several impromptu lawn concerts organized by members of the St. Louis Symphony Orchestra.